Education

 L12 Educ 400E Curriculum and Instruction in Secondary English

 This course provides hands-on practice for secondary teacher candidates in English curriculum regarding discipline-specific techniques for instruction and assessment.
 Students will read discipline-specific research on evidence-based practice, learn how to align lessons with curriculum standards, and gain experience via lesson planning and facilitating learning activities for fellow students.
-Note: must be taken concurrently with L12 4000 and L12 4451.
+Enrollment note: must be taken concurrently with L12 4000/6000 and L12 4451/6451 unless approved by the Director of Teacher Education.
+Undergraduate students must enroll in Educ.
+400E, while graduate students must enroll in Educ.
+600E.

 View Sections